dead-claudia/ttyped/README.md

 A runtime type checking library for [LiveScript](https://livescript.net), JavaScript, and [CoffeeScript](https://coffeescript.org).
 It has two modes, closure-based and code gen, and it uses [type-check](https://npm.im/type-check) for the type syntax.
 It is also compatible with the [ES6 decorators proposal](https://github.com/wycats/javascript-decorators).

-It was mostly designed with LiveScript in mind, but it is very useful in any compile-to-JS dynamic language, or even JavaScript itself.
+It was mostly designed with LiveScript in mind, but it is very useful in any compile-to-JS dynamic language (especially CoffeeScript), or even JavaScript itself.

 ## Installation